Watts-Lab/task-mapping/tasks/summaries/Recall videos-writeup.md

 A 90-second video

 ## 2. Goal Directives
-To answer a set of questions about the video features
+To answer a set of questions about what occurred in the video

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.